 A relatively high proportion of home schooling households are located in rural and regional Victoria.

-Greater Melbourne is home to around 76 per cent of the Victorian population, but only 57 per cent of the home schooling households.
+Greater Melbourne is home to around 76% of the Victorian population, but only 57% of the home schooling households.
 Of the home schooling households that live in Greater Melbourne, a high proportion live in the outer suburbs, where there are larger numbers of young families.

-While rural and regional Victoria accounts for around 24 per cent of the Victoria population, it is home to 43 per cent of the home schooling households.
+While rural and regional Victoria accounts for around 24% of the Victoria population, it is home to 43% of the home schooling households.
 Anecdotal evidence collected during home schooling reviews suggests some families may choose to home school their children to give them a learning experience more aligned to a rural lifestyle, with a greater volume of learning delivered through topics like farm economics and animal management.
 Home schooling offers the flexibility to support this more practical learning style.